kyma-project/btp-manager/docs/e2e_tests.md

 10. Verify if BTP Operator has the `Ready` status equal to `True`.
 11. Create a Service Instance and Service Binding with either real or dummy credentials.
 12. When real credentials are used, verify if the Service Instance and Service Binding have the `Ready` status `True`.
 If dummy credentials are used, verify if the `Ready` status for both of them is`NotProvisioned`.
-13. Try to uninstall BTP Operator without force delete label.
+13. Try to uninstall BTP Operator without the `force delete` label.
-14. Verify if deprovisioning safety measures work.
+14. Verify if the deprovisioning safety measures work.
-15. Add force delete label to BtpOperator CR.
+15. Add the `force delete` label to BtpOperator CR.
 16. Verify if BTP Operator, ServiceInstance CRD and ServiceBinding CRD were deleted.
 17. Uninstall BTP Manager.